High Blood Pressure and How It Harms Your Health

 Lifestyle Changes to Reduce Blood Pressure

-Making smart lifestyle modifications can significantly lower your blood pressure, often matching results from medication:
+Making smart lifestyle modifications can significantly lower your blood pressure, often matching results from medication.
+The NHS recommends these evidence-based approaches:

-• Cut back on alcohol – drink within NHS low risk guidelines of 14 units per week.
+• Cut back on alcohol – drink within NHS low risk guidelines of 14 units per week, spread over at least three days.
+Heavy drinking raises blood pressure considerably.

-• Reduce salt intake – shoot for less than 6g of salt daily.
+• Reduce salt intake – shoot for less than 6g of salt daily (about one teaspoon).
+Most salt in our diet comes from processed foods rather than table salt.

 • Up potassium – eat plenty of fruits, vegetables, nuts and seeds.
-Potassium balances out sodium in your body.
+Potassium balances out sodium in your body and helps relax blood vessel walls.

 Adopting healthy habits provides major benefits beyond just your heart health.
 But medication may also be needed if lifestyle alone doesn’t bring your levels down sufficiently.